AP6YC/ClusterValidityIndices.jl/README.md

     - [Authors](#authors)
   - [License](#license)

-## Outline
+## Overview

+Cluster Validity Indices (CVIs) are designed to be metrics of performance for unsupervised clustering algorithms.
+In the absense of supervisory labels (i.e., ground truth), clustering algorithms - or any truly unsupervised learning algorithms - have no way to definitively know the stability of their learning and accuracy of their performance.
+As a result, CVIs exist to provide metrics of partitioning stability/validity through the use of only the original data samples and the cluster labels prescribed by the clustering algorithm.

-This Julia project contains an outline of the conceptual usage of CVIs along with many example scripts.
+This Julia package contains an outline of the conceptual usage of CVIs along with many example scripts.
 This outline begins with [a list of CVIs](#implemented-cviicvis) that are implemented in the lastest version of the project.
 [Quickstart](#quickstart) provides an overview of how to use this project, while [Structure](#structure) outlines the project file structure, giving context to the locations of every component of the project.
 [Usage](#usage) outlines the general syntax and workflow of the ICVIs.